public-data-and-ai-csm/Public-DataAI-Assets/docs/Watson_Speech.md

 - [A Postman Collection for Training IBM Watson Speech to Text](https://medium.com/@ptuton/a-postman-collection-for-training-ibm-watson-speech-to-text-dfdda0c424f0) - a collection of Postman instructions and directions for using them, written by [Peter Tuton](https://github.com/ptuton), that you can use to customize a language model and an acoustic model for your improved Speech-to-Text service.

 ## Testing
+- [New Python Scripts to Measure Word Error Rate on Watson Speech to Text](https://medium.com/@marconoel/new-python-scripts-to-measure-word-error-rate-on-watson-speech-to-text-77ecaa513f60) - nice blog post by [Marco Noel](https://medium.com/@marconoel) on how you can measure the accuracy of your Watson Speech model, with links to a GitHub project with a Pythin script that shows you how to do it.
 - [Testing Strategies For Speech Applications](https://medium.com/ibm-watson/testing-strategies-for-speech-applications-4aebfedc4b4f) - make sure that you are testing your speech applications adequately.
 Andrew Freed has some good approaches to doing testing in this area - it is not as easy as it sounds (pun intended).
 - [Announcing the Release of the Voice Agent Tester](https://www.ibm.com/cloud/blog/announcements/announcing-the-release-of-the-voice-agent-tester) - a testing resource to use for testing and improving your voice agent over time.
 It uses Watson Voice Gateway and Watson Speech services to test out your solution.